phanindrasp/phanindrasp.github.io/index.md

        <img src="/pic.jpg">
       </div>
       <div class="text">
         <h1>I am a PhD candidate at the Department of Engineering Design, IIT Madras, where I apply computational modeling and simulation techniques to diverse disciplines, such as solid and fluid mechanics.
-[Euler's formula](research.md)

 </h1>